-Stuckey has amassed a career record of 424-244 with 10 conference championships and coached teams ranked as high as third in the nation while coaching at various levels.
-He comes to Drake after five seasons as the head men's and women's tennis coach at Saint Louis University.
+Stuckey came to Drake after five seasons as the head men's and women's tennis coach at Saint Louis University.
+The Saint Louis programs When Stuckey took over, the SLU program were consistently in the middle of their conference pack.
 Stuckey led the Billiken men and women to unprecedented results including simultaneous Atlantic 10 Conference tournament semifinal runs and coached six All-Atlantic 10 players including the 2023 A-10 Women's Player of the Year.
 He also guided the SLU men's team to its first-ever regional ranking at No. 7 and first-ever national tournament berth in the NIT Championship presented by UTR Sports.
+On the recruiting trail, he brought in the 23rd ranked class for mid-major programs in 2023.
 He also led the Billiken women to a school record for consecutive wins in a single season.

 Stuckey coached three singles players and three doubles teams to ITA Central Regional championships.
 Three William Woods men’s players reached the top four of the national rankings during his tenure and, in one season, the team’s top six singles players were simultaneously ranked among the nation’s top 50.
 In each of his three seasons, the Owls consistently placed three doubles teams among the top 25 in the national rankings.